 We bade farewell to Sara the following day and headed to Yangon on the morning bus.

 After about nine hours on the bus, cruising through the dry highlands of rural Myanmar, we arrived in a sopping wet Yangon.
 The humidity was nearly 100%, but at least it wasn’t raining at the time.
-Our bus stopped at a station north of the airport, and it took nearly an hour by taxi to get to our guest house in the city center.
+Our bus stopped at a station north of the airport, and it took almost an hour by taxi to get to our guest house in the city center.

 We had only two nights planned for Yangon, but we were very pleasantly surprised, so we decided to stay for a third, partially to recover from the fast pace with which we had gone through the previous towns.